EDTianqi/Note-for-Data-science/README.md

 # Note-for-Data-science
-all the notes from the class and coding club are here
+all the notes and code from the class and coding club are here